kheyang/web-scraper-for-job/README.txt

 	Add .text to a Beautiful Soup object to return only the text content of the HTML elements that the object contains Add .strip() to clear up white spaces

-*****	The web is messy and you can’t rely on a page structure to be consistent throughout.
-Therefore, you’ll more often than not run into errors while parsing HTML.
+*****	The web is messy and you canâ€™t rely on a page structure to be consistent throughout.
+Therefore, youâ€™ll more often than not run into errors while parsing HTML.
 	AttributeError: 'NoneType' object has no attribute 'text' There could be an advertisement in there that displays in a different way than the normal job postings, which may return different results.